 A soaker hose or drip irrigation system allows you to put water right where you want it.
 Invest in a simple timer and set it so that it goes off at night.
 That will give your plants a chance to drink up before the sun heats the ground, causing evaporation.

 I just learned about the idea of “dry farming” tomatoes last year.
 It seems a method well-suited to drought, and I’m told the resulting fruit is superior.
 You do, apparently, need good soil in order to pull this off.
 Essentially, you’ll water your tomato plants to get them established, then water sparingly as fruit matures.

-The decomposing matter turns into healthy soil that will hold moisture, requiring little or no irrigation by the second year.
+The decomposing matter turns into healthy soil that will hold moisture, requiring little or no irrigation by the second year, mitigating some of the effects of drought.
 Yeah, it’s not going to solve your problem this year, but if another year of drought follows this one, you’ll be happy you got a jump on it.

 - Southern Exposure Seed Exchange suggests sticking with Tromboncino squash, and recommends varieties of beans, eggplants, and peppers that do well in hot, dry conditions.

-Choose vegetables that have a short growing season.
+- Choose vegetables that have a short growing season.
 Beans, for instance, can produce a full crop in a relatively short amount of time, using less water than a crop that takes longer to mature.

-Go deep.
 In addition to watering deeply, choosing vegetables that have a deep root system allows you to water less frequently.
 Tomatoes, melons, asparagus, and artichokes are fairly deep rooted.